-As I lay in the dewy grass of the meadow the birds persuaded dawn to swell into morning, chasing the amethyst, coral and cream from the sky with their lilting song.
+As I lay in the dewy grass of the meadow the birds persuaded dawn to swell into morning, chasing the amethyst, coral and periwinkle from the sky with their lilting song.
 My horse stamped and snorted as she contentedly grazed the lush green grass.
 Suddenly the mare’s ears pricked forward toward the forest, a stone’s throw from our position.
 Training my own senses in the same direction, I detected the rhythmic sound of footsteps, however, no creature appeared.
 I quickly glanced at my horse who was frozen, intently watching.
 She then let out a soft whicker as if she were greeting another horse and returned her attention to the sweet clover beneath her.
 I strained to see into the mist of the wood, certain I had heard footfalls, and I thought I saw movement between the birches.
 In the distance, the morning bell tolled the start of the day and I sighed knowing it was time to return to the castle, lest my parents send some poor messenger to hunt me down.
 Again.

 Whistling for Sage, my horse, I stood, brushed myself off and sprang onto her bare back before gathering my reins and nudging her into a gallop.
 We flew over the gently sloping meadows and down the track through the orchards before entering the sprawling grounds surrounding the castle.
 We clattered into the courtyard and I sprang from Sage's back before she could even come to a halt.
-Tossing the reins to a waiting groom, I patted my steed and jogged toward the servants' western access door, hoping to sneak back to my apartment.
+Tossing the reins to a waiting groom, I patted my steed and jogged toward the servants' western access door, hoping to sneak back to my apartments.

 “Lady Serena!
 Where HAVE you been?!”
 My lady-in-waiting, Thea, met me at the door where she had clearly been waiting.